Safeguarding Your Crypto Assets: 8 Essential Security Tips for Traders on the Internet

 Be Prepared for the Worst

-Security incidents occur frequently.
-The 2023 UK Government Cyber Security Breaches Survey revealed that nearly half (56%) of businesses experienced cybersecurity breaches or attacks within the past year.
+And, in 2023, the UK Government Cyber Security Breaches Survey revealed that nearly half (56%) of businesses experienced cybersecurity breaches or attacks within the past year.

 DID YOU KNOW?